DB2 Reverse ETL Setup

 - If the connection is successful, click Add source.

-After you’ve successfully added your DB2 source, add a model and follow the rest of the steps in the Reverse ETL setup guide.
+After successfully adding your DB2 source, add a model and follow the rest of the steps in the Reverse ETL setup guide.

 Need support?